Frequency Quality Metrics based on Second-Order Derivative and Autocorrelation: Conclusions

 \section{Conclusions}

-This letter demonstrates that current frequency quality metrics utilized by TSOs do not fully capture key aspects of frequency such as its second-order dynamics and ACF which describe important properties of stochastic processes.
-The letter proposes novel metrics based on the latter and apply those to operational data from the AIPS, GB and Nordic, as well as to dynamic stochastic simulations.
+The letter proposes novel metrics based on the second-order dynamics and autocorrelation of the frequency and evaluates these new metrics based on operational data from the AIPS, GB and Nordic, as well as to dynamic stochastic simulations.
 It is shown that the proposed metrics contribute to an increased understanding of frequency quality.
-For example, the letter shows that a power system can demonstrate good frequency quality when applying the existing metrics and poor frequency quality when applying the proposed metrics (e.g., low $\sigma_{f}$ but high $\sigma_{\mathrm{RoCoF'}}$).
+For example, the letter shows that a power system can demonstrate good frequency quality w.r.t. the existing metrics and poor frequency quality w.r.t. the proposed metrics (e.g., low $\sigma_{f}$ but high $\sigma_{\mathrm{RoCoF'}}$).

-Future work will focus on evaluating and record over a reporting period the proposed metrics in real-world power systems with the goal of identifying the sources of poor frequency quality and designing novel controllers.
+Future work will focus on evaluating and record over a reporting period the proposed metrics in real-world power systems with the goal of identifying the sources of poor frequency quality.
+We will also develop practical countermeasures to improve frequency quality such as novel controllers and reserve services.